tatomyr/json-types/README.md

 }
 ```

-A result is an object that contains all of the properties from all of the items:
+A result is an object that contains all of the properties of all the items:

 ```json
 {